Do You Want to Get Rid of Those Pesky Mosquitoes in Your Yard?

 Fourthly, burn some incense.
 Go for ones that contain effective components like citronella, eucalyptus, and cloves.

-If You have kids, make sure You get the Essential Oil Kids Diffuser Bracelet.
+If you have kids, make sure you get the Essential Oil Kids Diffuser Bracelet.

-If the spray is not enough and You want to protect a much larger area, then You will need to grow specific plants.
+If the spray is not enough and you want to protect a much larger area, then you will need to grow specific plants.

-This is a starting good list of plants that work to repel the mosquitoes:
+Here is a starting good list of plants that work to repel the mosquitoes:

 - Catnip.
 It contains an essential oil nepetalactone.
 Studies conducted by Iowa State University found that nepetalactone is10 times more effective at repelling mosquitoes than DEET.
 It is the main ingredient in most commercially available insect repellents.